-RE: First Reading of the 2024-2025 Tuition Schedules & 2024-2025 Course Fee Schedule
+RE: Second Reading and Request for Approval of the 2024-2025 Tuition Schedules & 2024-2025 Course Fee Schedule

-This is the first reading of the 2024-25 draft tuition schedules that serves to inform students what they can expect to pay for tuition and fees starting Fall Quarter 2024.
+This is the second reading of the 2024-25 draft tuition schedules that serve to inform students what they can expect to pay for tuition and fees starting Fall Quarter 2024.
 Tuition for a full-time resident will increase by 3.0%.